top of page

 Tualatin is a great place to live for families with school-aged children.
 The public schools in the Tigard-Tualatin School District are top-notch.
 There are six schools within the Tualatin city limits: Bridgeport Elementary School, Byrom Elementary School, Tualatin Elementary School, Mitch Charter School, Hazelbrook Middle School, and Tualatin High School.

 Tualatin High School consistently ranks among the best high schools in Oregon.
-Graduation rates for the 2021-2022 school year were 94%, among the tops in Oregon.
+For school year 2024-25 Niche.com ranks the district #13 in the state.
 Students attending school in Tualatin, Oregon, have the opportunity to take advanced placement courses and participate in a wide range of extracurricular activities.
 If you're looking for a safe and nurturing environment for your children to grow and learn, living in Tualatin, Oregon, would be perfect for you.
 If you are looking to move to Oregon and the quality of schools is of importance, then you should consider moving to Tualatin, Oregon.
+Check out Niche.com's complete rankings for all districts in Oregon > https://www.niche.com/k12/search/best-school-districts/s/oregon/

 Tualatin High School Sign - Tualatin Oregon